camel-tooling/vscode-camelk/README.md

   - It supports modeline dependencies notation from local build.
 See [apache/camel-k#2213](https://github.com/apache/camel-k/issues/2213)
   - A single classpath is provided.
 It means that refresh command needs to be called when switching between Integration file written in Java that does not have the same dependencies.
   - There is no progress indicator.
 Please be patient.
 The first time may take several minutes on a slow network.

+To benefit from Java debug on standalone files, [VS Code Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) needs to be installed.
+To leverage it, you need to start an integration, then launch a `camel-k-debug` VS Code tasks and then to launch a `java` attach in debug VS Code tasks.

 ## Apache Camel K Extension Settings